samsarge/presenter-rails/README.md

 @user.first_name
 # which would delegate the method back to the user model being passed into the present helper
 # returning something like 'Sam'
-# Note: This works all ActiveRecord methods too, just as if it's an object of the ActiveRecord class User
+# Note: This works with all ActiveRecord methods too, just as if it's an object of the ActiveRecord class User
-# allowing access to even @user.update(first_name: 'Finn')
+#       allowing access to even @user.update(first_name: 'Finn') on the presenter object
 ```

 ## License